Photo Credit Ralph Daily

 What is a shallot?

 Shallots are members of the onion family.
-They are much smaller than traditional-looking onions and have a paper-thin brown skin that covers a purple-tinged white flesh.
+They are much smaller than traditional-looking onions and have a paper-thin brown skin covering purple-tinged white flesh.
 They have a combination of onion-garlic flavors but are milder than either one.

-You can find them at most supermarkets these days usually next to the garlic.
-You want to look for well-shaped heads that are not sprouting.
-You will find them in various sizes so buy according to what your recipe calls for.
+You can find them at most supermarkets, usually next to the garlic.
+Look for well-shaped heads that are not sprouting.
+You will find them in various sizes, so buy according to your recipe.

 What is white pepper?

-White pepper comes from the same dried berry as black pepper, the Poper nigrum, but when producing white pepper, the berry is allowed to fully ripen so the outer skin shrinks and is then removed.
+White pepper comes from the same dried berry as black pepper, the Poper nigrum, but when producing white pepper, the berry is allowed to ripen so the outer skin shrinks entirely and is removed.
 The remaining grayish-white kernel has a milder flavor than black pepper.

 What Type Of Cooking Pan For Veal Marsala?